Tahawus in Essex County, New York — The American Northeast (Mid-Atlantic)

 Erected by Open Space Institute.

 Location.
-44° 5.269′ N, 74° 3.343′ W. Marker is in Tahawus, New York, in Essex County.
-Marker is on Upper Works Road (County Route 25) 9.8 miles north of Blue Ridge Road, on the right when traveling north.
+44° 5.277′ N, 74° 3.365′ W. Marker is in Tahawus, New York, in Essex County.
+Marker is on Upper Works Road (County Route 25) 9.8 miles Blue Ridge Road, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Newcomb NY 12879, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-W.R.K.
-Taylor Jr. (a few steps from this marker); From Rock to Iron (within shouting distance of this marker); The Money Men (within shouting distance of this marker); Transportation (within shouting distance of this marker); Lazy Lodge (within shouting distance of this marker); Taming the Wilderness (within shouting distance of this marker); Three Communities (within shouting distance of this marker); Abbott/Lockwood (within shouting distance of this marker).
+From Rock to Iron (a few steps from this marker); The Money Men (a few steps from this marker); W.R.K.
+Taylor Jr. (within shouting distance of this marker); Jennings Cottage (within shouting distance of this marker); Lazy Lodge (within shouting distance of this marker); Taming the Wilderness (within shouting distance of this marker); Three Communities (within shouting distance of this marker); Coe Cottage (within shouting distance of this marker).
 Touch for a list and map of all markers in Tahawus.

 Credits.
-This page was last revised on April 6, 2020.
-It was originally submitted on March 31, 2020, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 97 times since then and 15 times this year.
-Photos: 1, 2, 3, 4. submitted on March 31, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.
+This page was last revised on June 11, 2020.
+It was originally submitted on April 13, 2020, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 77 times since then and 11 times this year.
+Photo 1. submitted on April 13, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.